Rapptz/discord.py/docs/faq.rst

 :meth:`Permissions.none`, since the bot can't do anything in a channel it can't view.

-Obfuscated channels only ever come from the gateway, meaning your cache and events such as :func:`on_guild_channel_create` and :func:`on_guild_channel_update` may contain them.
+Obfuscated channels only ever come from the gateway, meaning your cache and events such as :func:`on_guild_channel_create`, :func:`on_guild_channel_update`, and :func:`on_guild_channel_delete` may contain them.
+You still receive these events as normal when an obfuscated channel is created, updated, or deleted, just with its data obfuscated.
 The API never returns them: :meth:`Guild.fetch_channels` silently omits any channel your bot can't view, and fetching one directly with :meth:`Guild.fetch_channel` (or :meth:`Client.fetch_channel`) raises :exc:`Forbidden`.

-If you'd rather not have obfuscated channels stored in the internal cache at all, pass ``store_obfuscated_channels=False`` to :class:`Client` or a subclass of.
+If you'd rather not have obfuscated channels cached at all, pass ``store_obfuscated_channels=False`` to :class:`Client` or a subclass of.

 .. note::